-- There should be minimum 5 directors (maximum of 15) in a producer company.
+- There should be a minimum of 5 directors (maximum of 15) in a producer company.

 - It can never be converted into a public company however it can be converted into a multi-state co-operative society.

-- The first step is to obtain a Digital Signature Certificate (DSC) by all the directors.
+- The first step is to obtain a Digital Signature Certificate (DSC) from all the directors.
 Documents required to obtain a DSC are:

 - PAN Card of the Director

 - Email Id